 No, you should not drink alcohol when taking the medication Plavix (also known as clopidogrel bisulfate).
 Alcohol can increase your risk of bleeding, especially in your stomach or intestines, and can make the potential side effects of Plavix worse (bruising, bleeding that won't stop).
 Plavix helps prevent unwanted blood clots that can lead to strokes and heart attacks.
 Plavix can make it easier for you to bleed.

-- Q What happens if I miss a dose of Plavix?
+- Q Is there a generic version of Plavix?

 - Q How soon after taking Plavix will my symptoms improve?